MrKelpy/BountySeekers/README.md

 # BountySeekers
-This plugin allows players to place, raise, and claim bounties on other players' heads, with an item-reward based system.
+BountySeekers is a plugin that allows players to place/raise bounties on other players in a more vanilla fashion.
+Instead of using economy systems, the bounties' rewards are items offered by other players.
+This way, servers without an economy plugin can still have bounties on players!